Solve 2 Western Blotting Problems with 1 Vial of TidyBlot

 Fig. 2.
 Comparison of HRP conjugated TidyBlot Western Blot Detection Reagent (lanes 2 & 3) to a standard anti-mouse IgG (H/L) secondary antibody (lanes 5 & 6).
 In contrast to the anti-mouse secondary antibody, TidyBlot Reagent only binds to the Mouse Anti-Human Actin Gamma PrecisionAb Antibody (MCA5776GA) used for detection (lane 2).
 Lanes 3 & 6 are no primary antibody controls.
 Please note that TidyBlot Reagent is HRP conjugated and that the western blot bands (red) and protein standards (green) have been pseudocolored.

-Western Blot problems that TidyBlot Reagent solves
+Western Blot Problems that TidyBlot Reagent Solves

-Problem 1
+Problem 1 Solution – TidyBlot Reagent

 When performing western blot detection of IP samples: